In 1597, English philosopher Francis Bacon said 'knowledge is power'. Since October of 2000, folding@home has proved that 'power (both

 Alzheimer's Disease

-Plaques, which contain misfolded peptides called amyloid beta, are formed in the brain many years before the signs of
+Plaques, which contain misfolded peptides called amyloid beta, are formed in the brain many years before the signs of this disease are observed.
+Together, these

-this disease are observed.
-Together, these plaques and neurofibrillary tangles form the pathological hallmarks of the
+plaques and neurofibrillary tangles form the pathological hallmarks of the disease.

-Cancer & p53
+Cancer & P53

 CJD (Creutzfeldt-Jakob Disease)